sroycode/identt/README.md

 and should be a drop-in replacement for sydent based on standalone rocksdb (or leveldb , just change the flag in CMakeLists.txt).

+Supports rudimentary replication.
+All write queries go to master, read queries are on slave.

 Most of the queries closely follow https://matrix.org/docs/spec/identity_service/unstable.html

 In addition there are some utilities